"Amy just likes visiting with folks."

 A. L. "UNK" QUICK, oysterman - Eastpoint, FL

 I met Unk in 2005 when he was pulling his oyster skiff up to the dock after a day spent working out on the Apalachicola Bay.
 I struck up a conversation with him, and he ended up sharing everything he knows about, well, everything.
 He told me the ins and outs of oystering.
 I learned about the folk beliefs of Franklin County natives.
 He and his wife Gloria talked about their family when we met for milkshakes.
-Not long after meeting Unk, he gave me a handful of pearls that Gloria found over the years while shucking his catch.
+Not long after meeting Unk, he gave me a handful of pearls that Gloria had found over the years while shucking his catch.
+I had a necklace made with them, and I think of Unk and Gloria every time I wear it.

 Go here for my interview with A. L. "Unk" Quick.